couchbase/docs-operator/modules/ROOT/examples/README.txt

 THIRD-PARTY LICENSE INFORMATION

-You can find the Third Party License for all the third party products included with Couchbase Server at:
+You can find the licenses for all of the third-party components that are included in Couchbase products at:

 https://www.couchbase.com/legal/agreements